 Landscaping Trees for Spring

-You do not have to be a farmer to want to grow apple trees in your yard.
+You do not have to be a farmer to want to grow apple trees (Malus spp.) in your yard.
 It is about more than just fruit.
 Apple trees are beautiful bloomers in their own right.
 The fruit is a bonus.
 If you do not care about growing edible fruit, then crabapples will serve your purposes better.
-A type with rosy-red flowers that reaches a height of 20 to 25 feet is Malus x "Centzam" or Centurion, which can be grown in zones 4 to 8.
+A type with rosy-red flowers that reaches a height of 20 to 25 feet is Malus x 'Centzam' or Centurion, which can be grown in zones 4 to 8.

-You likely want more than just flowering landscape trees that provide a floral extravaganza in spring.
+You will likely want more than just flowering landscape trees that provide a floral extravaganza in spring.
 Fortunately, sometimes you get a two-for-one deal (or better) in landscaping.
 In this case, that means versatile specimens that earn their keep during more than just one of the four seasons.
 Dogwood trees (Cornus florida and Cornus kousa) offer such a deal: blooms for spring, colorful foliage for fall, berries to attract wild birds in winter, and an interesting branching pattern year-round.

 02 of 04